 - graduated training from simple to complex tasks

-- visual skills training - scanning training to assist people to manage their daily tasks who have vision loss caused by a stroke or head injury
+- visual skills training – scanning training to assist people to manage their daily tasks who have vision loss caused by a stroke or brain injury

-- Orientation and Mobility Programs – include road crossing strategies and use of public transport; study, vocation and recreation; support for clients returning to work
+- Orientation and Mobility Programs – include training for safe and independent mobility including road crossing strategies and use of public transport for accessing work, study and recreation

-- Occupational Therapy Programs – incorporating scanning techniques into activities of daily living
+- Occupational Therapy Programs – incorporating scanning techniques to assist daily living activities

 - assisting the client and other relevant people to understand their vision loss